 In a perfect world, all of the lenders out there would actually be interested in helping people with their lending solutions.
 While many are more than happy to do so, some lenders seem to exist solely to prey on others that may not be so fortunate as to have options for where to find money when they need it most.
 Predatory lending was spurned by the desperation of many consumers who find themselves short on cash, and although it ran rampant for some time, it has been reigned in and now is much more carefully watched.

-So, what is predatory lending, exactly?
-Essentially, predatory lending refers to any lending practices that are unfair, unjust, or abusive in some way to the borrower.
+Predatory lending refers to any lending practices that are unfair, unjust, or abusive in some way to the borrower.
 These include loans that have higher fees and interest rates, funds that are only offered under certain circumstances, or loans that cost more because someone has less-than-perfect credit.

 It might seem like these companies would be easy to avoid, but they know how to prey on the right people to get results.
 They often look to those who don’t have much knowledge or experience when it comes to credit as a means to get the results that they desire.
-There are some definite things that you can look for:
+There are some definite things that you can look for.

 - When a lender offers you a loan or financial product that seems too good to be true, it could be a sign of predatory lending.
 For example, if you’ve got a poor credit score, you’re not generally going to find someone to give you a low-interest mortgage.